Vitamin D Deficiency

 In U.S. adolescents and adults, one type of perfluoroalkyl substance (PFAS) was associated with lower vitamin D levels, and another with higher levels (Etzel et al. 2019).
 In Sweden, levels of PFHxS (a type of PFAS) were associated with vitamin D metabolites (Carlsson et al. 2023).

 In U.S. adults, higher phthalate and BPA levels (in women) are associated with lower vitamin D levels (Johns et al. 2016).
 In the U.S., DEHP phthalate metabolite levels were associated with lower vitamin D levels (Mahmoud et al. 2024).
+In the U.S., various phthalate metabolites (MEP and MZP) and triclosan were associated with vitamin D deficiency (Zhou et al. 2024).
 In UK women, phthalate metabolites (MCPP, MiBP, and MBP) were associated with lower vitamin D levels (Brennan et al. 2024).

 Higher air pollution levels are linked to lower vitamin D levels in the UK (Yang et al. 2021).
 In Korea, the annual average concentrations of PM10, NO2, and CO were associated with a lower vitamin D concentration.
 Females (not males) with obesity had a stronger association between different air pollutants and low vitamin D concentration (Kim et al. 2022).

 In Korean adults, a combination of vitamin D deficiency and arsenic exposure were associated with an increased risk of diabetes in adults (Lee and Kim 2013).
+In Chinese pregnant women, some arsenic species were associated with a higher risk of vitamin D deficiency, and others with a lower risk (Zhang et al. 2024).
 In Chinese women, those with higher cadmium levels had lower vitamin D levels (Chen et al. 2020).

 In workers occupationally exposed to lead in India, those with higher exposures had lower vitamin D levels (Batra et al. 2020).